AztecProtocol/engineering-designs/in-progress/11103-forwarder-contract/design.md

 Alternatively, the EmpireBase contract could have an additional address specified by validators, specifying a separate address that would be used for governance voting.

-This seemed more complex, and has a similar problem when considering the flow where a proposer tries to claim an epoch proof quote instead of building a block (because there were no transactions at the start of the slot), but then a transaction became available, and they tried to build/propose an L2 block in the same slot; delays or other queueing in the sequencer client would be required regardless.
+This seemed more complex, and has a similar problem when considering the flow where a proposer tries to vote instead of building a block (because there were no transactions at the start of the slot), but then a transaction became available, and they tried to build/propose an L2 block in the same slot; delays or other queueing in the sequencer client would be required regardless.

 ## Change Set